aiftwn/aiftwn.github.io/_posts/2017-11-04-Deep chess.md

-List of features a deep chess neural network will need.
+List of features a deep reinforcement learning chess neural network will need.
 -----------
  - Positions of all pieces.
  - Side to move.